knpwrs/falafelify/README.md

 ### Async

-Unlike the regular [falafel][f], falafelify lets you use async functions as your iterator using standard node callbacks.
-This example shows how to update ast nodes asynchronously:
+Unlike the regular [falafel][f], falafelify lets you use async functions as your iterator using standard node callbacks (by default running 10 asynchronous operations at a time).
+This example shows how to update ast nodes asynchronously while changing the limit from 10 to 20:

 `async.js`: